bitwarden/contributing-docs/README.md

 - Use code blocks for all commands.
 Don't write them in-line.
 - Avoid long paragraphs - this documentation should be to-the-point and instructional.

+### Spellchecker

+We use `cspell` for spellchecking.
+It will run as a pre-commit hook and in the CI pipeline.
+Spellchecking ignores single and multi-line code snippets.
+If required, you can add custom words (e.g. proper nouns and technical terms) to `custom-words.txt`.

 ### Conditional Content

 The Contributing Docs site is used both for internal and external contributors.
 To this end we've